232201 - EverTag Connectivity Module Base PCB Bat¶

 Formula: I_charge = 1000V / R_PROG (where 1000V is the MCP73123 internal reference constant).

-Status Pins¶
+Status Pin¶

 | Pin | MCP73123 Pin | Direction | nRF54 GPIO | Function |